ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+13:

+- Bump draft-irtf-cfrg-vdaf-12 to 13 {{!VDAF}} and adopt the streaming aggregation interface.
+Accordingly, clarify that DAP is only compatible with VDAFs for which aggregation is order insensitive.

+- Add public extensions to report metadata. (\*)

+- Improve extension points for batch modes. (\*)

+- During the upload interaction, allow the Leader to indicate to the Client which set of report extensions it doesn't support.

+- Add a start time to task parameters and require rejection of reports outside of the time validity window.
+Incidentally, replace the task end time with a task duration parameter.

+- Clarify underspecified behavior around aggregation skew recovery.

+- Improve IANA considerations and add guidelines for extending DAP.

+- Rename "upload extension" to "report extension", and "prepare error" to "report error", to better align the names of these types with their functionality.

+- Bump version tag from "dap-12" to "dap-13". (\*)

 12:

 - Bump draft-irtf-cfrg-vdaf-08 to 12 {{!VDAF}}, and specify the newly-defined